clipper-digital/stok/README.md

 ### Routing

 [Routes](http://hapijs.com/api#route-configuration) work just like they do in Hapi, with one change: The `handler` can optionally return a promise to allow simplified error handling.
 If the promise is rejected, a response will be generated from the error as if you had called `reply(error)`.
-This behavior can be controlled via the [`onResponseError` option][new Stok()] when creating a new `Stok` instance.
+This behavior can be controlled via the [`onResponseError` option][Stok#createServer()] when creating a server.

 A health check route (`GET /_health`) is automatically added to the server for getting basic information about the server, and to verify that the server is still working.
 The response is JSON and includes the following properties: